VIN-y/MissChanger/Test - Nudge and Probe/README.md

 #### 4.2.2.
 Configuration

+**Update: These calibration commands are no longer functional, due to the software stack revamping of v1.2.
+However, the result of the analysis is the same.**

-To provide flexibility and ease of use, some variables are exposed to the user which can be configured under `[tool_calibrate]`,  in the `calibrate-offsets.cfg`.\
+To provide flexibility and ease of use, some variables are exposed to the user which can be configured under `[tool_calibrate]`,  in the `calibrate-offsets.cfg`.

 Furthermore, the user will need to define the approximate position of the  probe in the hidden macro. `[gcode_macro _CALIBRATE_MOVE_OVER_PROBE]`.

 Last, but not least, are the macros: `CALIBRATE_OFFSETS` and `CALIBRATE_NPO`; which are used for configuring the full calibration routine for all offsets and (specifically) the probe offset, respectively.
-These macros are adapted from Viesturz's sample macros: `CALIBRATE_TOOL_OFFSETS` and `CALIBRATE_NOZZLE_PROBE_OFFSET`.*
+These macros are adapted from Viesturz's sample macros: `CALIBRATE_TOOL_OFFSETS` and `CALIBRATE_NOZZLE_PROBE_OFFSET`.

 ## 5. Test